jacksonh/manos/docs/tutorial/page-2.md

 Building and Running Templates
 ------------------------------

-To build and run our templates, we'll use the mango-tool again.
+To build and run our templates, we'll use the manos-tool again.

-    mango-tool -build
+    manos-tool -build
-    mango-tool -run
+    manos-tool -run

 if we navigate to http://localhost:8080/ we get a real web page.
 Viewing the source should look something like this: